 If you’re interested in marketing and have a Law degree, you could think about working in the Marketing department of a law firm or other legal organisation.
 Human resources (also known as HR) is an area of a business which looks after a company’s employees.
 With lots of employment laws to consider, having a degree in Law would make you very valuable in the world of HR.

-There are so many transferable skills that you will learn during a Law degree and these can be applied to a wide range of rewarding careers and interesting industries.
+There are so many transferable skills that you will learn during a Law degree.
+These can be applied to a wide range of rewarding careers and interesting industries.

 How to study Law in the UK

-The University of Glasgow is also highly regarded in the discipline – it’s 5th in the UK according to the Complete University Guide 2018.
+For example, the University of Glasgow is highly regarded in Law – it’s 3rd in the UK according to the Complete University Guide 2020.
 A varied selection of Law master’s degrees can be studied at Glasgow, including Socio-Legal Studies, International Law and Criminology & Criminal Justice.
 A pathway course at Glasgow International College can help you qualify to study a degree at the University of Glasgow.